 The road curves and rises towards us so we are unable to tell how far away the entourage is.
 A few vehicles from it pass us and we can see its lights reflecting off of a hill.
 The relay caravan comes in view just a few hundred yards from us and it seems to arrive very suddenly.
+Just a minute ago it was quiet and calm.
+I could hear the crickets.
+Now there is much activity.
+I am surrounded by motorcycles and cars, and there are a number of people watching.
+In front of me is Lisa, the torch bearer who is passing me the flame.

 The truck in front of me starts going.
 I start pedaling.
 I put the bike in a big gear and wind the pedals up.
 The relay is behind schedule and I was told I can ride as fast as I want.
 I ride as fast as I can.
 I pass a number of people cheering and waving the American flag.
 I can see very little past the shoulder of the road.